Mike Isabella's Restaurant Group Is Going Out of Business

 Pikrallidas declined to elaborate on what negotiations he was referring to.
 His clients have been on the outs with Isabella for a while.
 In November, Pikrallidas sent a statement on behalf of the Pagonis brothers saying that George would take over the “culinary vision” of the company—a move Isabella then contested.

-Isabella writes in his latest filing that he hoped the press about the sexual harassment lawsuit would “finally settle down” after his company filed for Chapter 11 bankruptcy and that reporters would focus instead on his “culinary expertise” and “great dining experiences.”
+Isabella writes in his latest filing that he hoped the press about the sexual harassment lawsuit would “finally settle down” after his company filed for Chapter 11 bankruptcy, and that reporters would focus instead on his “culinary expertise” and “great dining experiences.”
 The goal, he says, was to normalize operations, restructure, and emerge with a “smaller, but stronger” group of restaurants.

 But, Isabella writes, the press continued to “incessantly report on my failures as a chef and business man.”
 He mentions a number of recent articles, including Washingtonian‘s December story about his rise and fall, which featured an image of an egg on his face on the cover of the magazine.